-This bill adds a new Subdivision 14 to Section 11-0901 of the Environmental Conservation Law (ECL), making it unlawful to organize, promote, conduct, or otherwise participate in events focused on taking or hunting wildlife for prizes, inducements, or entertainment.
+The New York State Bar Association (NYSBA)'s Committee on Animals and the Law supports S4099(Kennedy)/A2917(Glick), which amends the environmental conservation law (ECL), adding a new Subdivision 14 to Section 11-0901 of the ECL, making it unlawful to organize, promote, conduct, or otherwise participate in events focused on taking or hunting wildlife for prizes, inducements, or entertainment.
 Subsection 10-a of ECL 71-0921 imposes fines ranging from \$500.00 to \$2000.00 per violation and mandates that the remains of any animal unlawfully obtained must be forfeited to the Department of Environmental Conservation.
-Exceptions to the bill's prohibited activities include contests, competitions, tournaments or derbies involving the hunting or taking of white-tailed deer, turkey or bear.
-Other exceptions include activities related to special dog training areas, field trials in which dogs are trained pursuant to ECL sections 11-0925 and 11-0927 to hunt and capture game, and similar canine performance events.
+Exceptions to the bill's prohibited activities include contests, competitions, tournaments, or derbies involving the hunting or taking of white-tailed deer, turkey, or bear.
+Other exceptions include activities related to special dog-training areas, field trials in which dogs are trained pursuant to ECL sections 11-0925 and 11-0927 to hunt and capture game, and similar canine performance events.

 Wildlife killing contests are "entertainment" events or competitions in which participants compete to kill non-game wildlife in order to win monetary or other prizes, such as hunting equipment.
 In typical wildlife killing contests, the "winner" is the person or team who has killed the most animals or the heaviest or largest animal.
-A prime example was the 2020 three day event held by the Federation of Sportsmen's Clubs of Sullivan County, during which a contestant won more than \$2,400.00 for killing the greatest number of coyotes and the largest coyote.
-Even more appallingly, because the focus of these killing contests is entertainment, the carcasses amassed during them are simply left unclaimed, often piled hundreds high in a heap or in mass graves at the conclusion of the contest.
+A prime example was the 2020 three day event held by the Federation of Sportsmen's Clubs of Sullivan County, during which a contestant won more that \$2,400.002 for killing the greatest number of coyotes and the largest coyote.3